Azure/azure-sdk-for-js/sdk/search/search-documents/review/search-documents.api.md

 // Warnings were encountered during analysis:
 //
-// src/indexModels.ts:493:3 - (ae-forgotten-export) The symbol "NarrowedModel" needs to be exported by the entry point index.d.ts
-// src/indexModels.ts:625:3 - (ae-forgotten-export) The symbol "SuggestNarrowedModel" needs to be exported by the entry point index.d.ts
+// src/indexModels.ts:626:3 - (ae-forgotten-export) The symbol "SuggestNarrowedModel" needs to be exported by the entry point index.d.ts

 // (No @packageDocumentation comment for this package)